 The Sea and Cake’s sixth album One Bedroom is back on vinyl.
-Pressed on color vinyl for the first time (translucent pink!) and packaged in a high gloss jacket with a free download coupon.
+Pressed on white color vinyl and packaged in a high gloss jacket with a free download coupon.

 The Sea and Cake's sixth album, One Bedroom, is elegant pop.
 Membrane-like layers of electronic tones, delicate synthesizers surround intricately woven guitars.
 Melodic bass lines punctuate these restrained and complex sounds.
 Songs are propelled by imaginative percussion lines and shaped by spare warm vocals.
 Prekop’s lyrical style is poetic as opposed to narrative.
 Paradoxically, the resulting album of delicate precisely constructed songs sounds effortless.
 One Bedroom is a beautiful collection of creatively constructed and singular pop songs.